kesl/khypervisor/README.md

 $ make semi
 </pre>

-3. Run and Debug on DS-5 or FastModels MaxView + RTSM VE Cortext A15-A7
+3. Run and Debug on DS-5 or FastModels MaxView + RTSM VE Cortex A15-A7
 <pre>
 $ maxview &
 <i> Under securemode-switching/ directory </i>